mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-30-spring-security-4-authentication-provider.md

 For the `supports()` method:

-- This method calls by the AuthenticationManager, and this method should check the authentication type.
-For instance: `return UsernamePasswordAuthenticationToken.class.equals(authentication);` (httpBasic uses this authentication) means that authentication  should be processed when authentication type is UsernamePasswordAuthenticationToken
+- This method is called by the AuthenticationManager, and this method should check the authentication type.
+For instance: `return UsernamePasswordAuthenticationToken.class.equals(authentication);` means that authentication should be processed when authentication type is UsernamePasswordAuthenticationToken (httpBasic uses this authentication)

 Here is the `MyCustomAuthenticationProvider`:

 > Note: When you are returning fully authenticated instance, return an instance that implements Authentication interface and `Authenticate#isAuthenticated` **must return true**.
 >
 > For httpBasicAuthentication, instance will be `UsernamePasswordAuthenticationToken,`
->
-> And I am going to use this constructor, because it sets the authenticated to true
 >
 > ```java
 > public class UsernamePasswordAuthenticationToken extends AbstractAuthenticationToken {